edHelper.com

 By Jennifer Kenny

 1 Mrs. Miller, Tony's next door neighbor, was a good and kind person.
 She was also a lot of fun to be around most of the time.
 However, for years, Mrs. Miller seemed different in the fall and winter.
 She appeared sad and did not enjoy the same things she normally did.
 Tony's mother shared some information with Mrs. Miller about a condition called SAD.
-Mrs. Miller went for a check-up to her doctor and came home with this diagnosis.
+Mrs. Miller went to her doctor for a check-up and came home with this diagnosis.
 Now, with something called light therapy, Mrs. Miller is doing much better.

 3 What kinds of symptoms occur?
 In general, cases can be mild, moderate, or severe.
 Changes in mood such as sadness and irritability are the main symptoms.
 Often a person with SAD doesn't enjoy the things he or she normally does.
 The person has a lower energy level and more of a need to sleep than during other times of the year.
 Eating more, especially comfort foods, is common.
 Finally, difficulty concentrating and less time socializing are common problems, too.